Worship

 What Is Worship?

-When we’re not in the midst of a pandemic, we gather on Sunday’s at 8 and 10am to celebrate the Eucharist, a Greek word that means “thanksgiving.”
+We gather on Sunday’s at 8 and 10am to celebrate the Eucharist, a Greek word that means “thanksgiving.”
 During our time together we experience our faith in Word and Sacrament.
 Passages from the Bible are read and reflected on in the sermon.
 We then pray, offering our cares and concerns to God and ask that our lives may be transformed through God’s will.
 Through prayer we discover how we have fallen short of all that God intends us to be, so we confess and seek God’s mercy and grace to inspire change in us.
 We then celebrate the Eucharist itself, the ritual sharing of bread and wine.

 We believe that this gesture is sacramental, “an outward and visible sign of an inward and spiritual grace.”
 For us, this means that Jesus is somehow present to us in this ritual act, not by “magic,” but through the mystery of God’s revealing himself in a unique way when we partake of this sacred meal of bread and wine.
 Anglicans believe that this act of receiving is central to our life in faith.